11 Must-Know Melbourne Travel Tips: Plan the Perfect Visit

 If budget is driving your trip to Melbourne or you’re particularly averse to crowds, then it may be worth considering the high and low seasons:

 • High/peak season: The summer months of December to February are the peak travel periods for Melbourne.
 School holidays begin in mid- to late-December and last until the end of January.
-This time of the year means higher accommodation prices and more crowds.
-You’ll need to book hotels and tickets to attractions in advance.

 • Shoulder season: March to May and September to November are usually the shoulder seasons, so you can likely nab some good accommodation deals.